ullas9525/Traffic_Speed_Detection/README.md

 This project uses an Arduino and two IR sensors to measure the speed of a moving object (like a toy car) by calculating the time it takes to pass between the two sensors.
 Simple setup, solid logic, and a cool way to visualize basic physics.

 🧠 What’s Happening Here?
-Two IR sensors are placed 42 cm apart.
+Two IR sensors are placed certain distance apart.
 When an object breaks the first beam, a timer starts.
 When it crosses the second, the timer stops.
 Using the time difference and fixed distance, we calculate the speed and convert it to km/h.

 plaintext
 Copy